CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/DHCP/DHCP-Servers.md

 ## Basic Configuration

-This section shows you how to configure a DHCP server for IPv4 and IPv6 using the following topology, where the DHCP server is a switch running Cumulus Linux.
+This section shows you how to configure a DHCP server using the following topology, where the DHCP server is a switch running Cumulus Linux.

 {{< img src = "/images/cumulus-linux/dhcp-server-topology.png" >}}

-### Dynamic Assignment

-To configure the DHCP server on a Cumulus Linux switch to assign dynamic IP addresses:
+To configure the DHCP server on a Cumulus Linux switch:
+- Create a DHCP pool by providing a pool ID.
+The ID is an IPv4 or IPv6 prefix.
+- Provide a name for the pool (optional).
+- Provide the IP address of the DNS Server you want to use in this pool.
+You can assign multiple DNS servers.
+- Provide the domain name you want to use for this pool so that name resolution is provided (optional).
+- Define the range of all IP addresses available for assignment.
+- Provide the default gateway IP address (optional).

+In addition, you can configure a static IP address for a resource, such as a server or printer:
+- Create an ID for the static assignment.
+This is typically the name of the resource.
+- Provide the static IP address you want to assign to this resource.
+- Provide the MAC address of the resource to which you want to assign the IP address.

+{{%notice note%}}
+- To configure static IP address assignements, you must first configure a pool.
+- You can set the DNS server IP address and domain name globally or specify different DNS server IP addresses and domain names for different pools.
+The following example commands configure a DNS server IP address and domain name for a pool.
+{{%/notice%}}

 {{< tabs "TabID27 ">}}
 {{< tab "CUE Commands ">}}

-1. Create a DHCP pool by providing a pool ID.
-The ID is an IPv4 or IPv6 prefix.
-2. Provide a name for the pool.
-3. Provide the IP address of the DNS Server you want to use in this pool.
-You can assign multiple DNS servers.
-4. Provide the domain name you want to use for this pool so that name resolution is provided.
-Optional???
-5. Define the range of all IP addresses available for assignment.
-6. Provide the default gateway IP address.
-Optional.

 {{< tabs "TabI32 ">}}
 {{< tab "IPv4 ">}}